 Nepean River Bridge

-The NSW Government is planning to build a new pedestrian and cyclist bridge spanning the Nepean River between Penrith and Emu Plains.
+The NSW Government is building a new pedestrian and cyclist bridge spanning the Nepean River between Penrith and Emu Plains.

 Updates and announcements